 This diagram gives a rough idea what happens as the atmosphere is divided into what climatologists & meteorologists call “cells” by the combined effect of equatorial heat moving toward the poles, and the twisting effect of Earth’s rotation.

 But that’s not all.
-The oceans are also fluid, and although they take up heat more slowly than the air, their heat capacity is so much greater, and they are so vast that they act as a kind of heat reservoir in the long term.
+The oceans are also fluid, and although they take up and move heat more slowly than the air, their heat capacity is so much greater, and they are so vast that they act as a kind of heat reservoir in the long term.
 Heat from the equatorial oceans is set in motion too and moves via vast global currents toward the polar seas.
-The shape and behaviour of those great currents or “gyres” is set by the physical structure of the ocean basins, and has changed in the past according to the drift of the continents and other more subtle factors.
+The shape and behaviour of those great currents and “gyres” is set by the physical structure of the ocean basins, and has changed in the past according to the drift of the continents and other more subtle factors.
 Heat born by the surface ocean waters is readily exchanged with the atmosphere, so winds and currents are constantly interacting.

 So climate is something that happens because heat moves around the Earth, conveyed by its air and water (usually called ‘convection’).
 Purely by habit, we call this story ‘climate’ if it’s about the whole Earth or a large region, and ‘weather’ if it’s local and short-term.